-Craig Hospital has approximately 250 volunteers who regularly give of their time and talents in a variety of settings around the hospital.
+Craig Hospital typically has about 250 volunteers who regularly give of their time and talents in a variety of settings around the hospital.
+(Due to the impacts of the COVID-19 pandemic, our group of volunteers is smaller, but we're rebuilding!)
 Most volunteers have been at Craig for many years, some for decades.
-We are indebted to these unique and exceptional people who unselfishly help our patients, families, and staff.
-Their contribution and commitment is yet another reason why Craig Hospital is highly respected and has world-wide recognition.
+We are indebted to these unique and exceptional people who selflessly help our patients, families and staff.
+Their contribution and commitment is yet another reason why Craig Hospital is highly respected and has worldwide recognition.

 Our volunteer positions vary from hands-on patient contact such as helping in the therapy departments, to assisting in non-clinical areas of the hospital.
-Rehab engineering, assistive technology lab, gift shop, Therapeutic Recreation, Physical Therapy and Research are just some of the many areas in the hospital that use volunteers.
+Rehab Engineering, Assistive Technology Lab, Gift Shop, Therapeutic Recreation, Physical Therapy and Research are just some of the many areas in the hospital that use volunteers.
 Based on the needs in the hospital, prospective volunteers are matched to assignments that align with their interests and availability.
 All volunteers must attend a mandatory orientation, and additional training is provided by the department in which they will work.
 Volunteer times vary depending on the needs of each department.
 The majority of Craig volunteer needs happen Monday-Friday during daytime hours in shifts from 9 a.m.–12 p.m. and 1 p.m.–4 p.m.
-Volunteer needs with the Therapeutic Recreation department are evenings and weekends.
+Gift Shop volunteer shifts are Monday-Friday from 9 a.m.-1 p.m. and 1 p.m.-5 p.m., Saturday 10 a.m.-3 p.m.
+Volunteer needs within the Therapeutic Recreation department are evenings and weekends.

 - Commit to a minimum of 60 hours per year at Craig

-- E-mail a copy of MMR vaccination (measles, mumps and rubella) with your application, or mail separately
+- E-mail a copy of MMR (measles, mumps, rubella), Varicella, COVID-19 and booster vaccinations with your application, or mail separately

 - Receive a mandatory yearly flu shot

-If you are interested in volunteering and meet all these requirements, please email Jill Stelley Virden at firstname.lastname@example.org or call 303-789-8417.
+If you are interested in volunteering and meet all these requirements, please email the Volunteer Department at firstname.lastname@example.org or call 303-789-8071.
 We will discuss what we can do to create a match for you and Craig Hospital.